damiso15/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 * 103-line1.txt, 103-line2.txt - Assuming we are using a CPython implementation of Python3 with default options/configuration
 * 104-line1.txt, 104-line2.txt, 104-line3.txt, 104-line4.txt, 104-line5.txt - Assuming we are using a CPython implementation of Python3 with default options/configuration
 * 105-line1.txt - Assuming we are using a CPython implementation of Python3 with default options/configuration
+* 106-line1.txt, 106-line2.txt, 106-line3.txt, 106-line4.txt, 106-line5.txt - Assuming we are using a CPython implementation of Python3 with default options/configuration (For answers with numbers use integers, don’t spell out the word)